Dian Farmer Learning To Grow Our Own Food

 • About Me

-You are here: Home / Gardening / Understanding Magnesium Deficiency In Plants
+You are here: Home / Gardening / Why Magnesium Matters for Happy, Healthy Plants

 Post may contain affiliate links.
 Click to read Disclosure .
 Click to read Privacy Policy.

-Plants need a wide range of mineral nutrients to have new growth as well as root growth and be healthy.
-We hear a lot about N-P-K – nitrogen, phosphorus, and potassium, and how important they are for plant, leaf growth, and soil health.
+Plants need a wide range of nutrients for new growth, root growth, and to be healthy.
+We hear a lot about N-P-K: nitrogen, phosphorus, and potassium, and how important they are for plant, leaf growth, and soil health.

 But with so many nutrient deficiencies leading to plants being unable to thrive, it’s essential to know the signs of deficiency, such as symptoms of magnesium deficiency as well as others and what the deficiency symptoms mean.

-Today, we’ll be talking about the macro nutrient magnesium and its role in your plants’ overall health.
+Today, we’ll be talking about gardening tips having to do with magnesium and its role in your plants’ overall health.
 Let’s get started!

 Understanding Magnesium in Plants